From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Discussion

 This behavior can be rationalized in light of our experimental observations presented in Sec. \ref{sec:experiments}, which reveal that most crystallized regions in laser-irradiated silica glass are localized near interfaces rather than in the bulk.
 These interfacial zones exhibit enhanced thermal and pressure gradients, localized density fluctuations, and geometric complexity.
 Such features can locally reduce the nucleation energy barrier by altering the free energy landscape, thereby facilitating the crystallization process.

-In addition to spatial inhomogeneities, the dynamics of cooling plays a crucial role.
-In laser-irradiated systems, the heating phase is extremely rapid, driven by femtosecond to picosecond energy deposition, while the subsequent cooling is significantly slower.
-In MD simulations, it is computationally infeasible to model realistic cooling rates, which would occur over nanoseconds to microseconds in experiments.
-In our model, the simulation box is small and positioned at the center of the laser pulse, where the intensity is assumed to be maximal.
-Consequently, the rate of energy loss is minimized, and we simulate a quasi-isolated system in which most absorbed energy remains within the material.
-This setup allows us to observe crystallization under idealized, high-energy retention conditions, even though such behavior is more difficult to realize experimentally in homogeneous media.

-These considerations help to explain why homogeneous silica is experimentally harder to crystallize compared to inhomogeneous structures.
-While each polymorph has a specific combination of temperature, pressure and density at which nucleation is thermodynamically favorable, the transition still requires overcoming an activation barrier.
-After laser excitation, the material transitions into a high-temperature, high-pressure melt that begins to cool gradually.
-At some point during this cooling, local conditions pass through the thermodynamic window optimal for nucleation.
-However, this window is temporally narrow.
-In homogeneous regions, where the nucleation barrier remains relatively high, the system often fails to form a critical nucleus within this time window and continues cooling into a non-crystalline glassy state.
-In contrast, interfacial or porous regions, due to their lower effective nucleation barriers, are more likely to initiate crystallization during this brief favorable interval.
+Cooling dynamics also plays an important role in the crystallization process.
+After laser excitation, the material transitions into a high-temperature, high-pressure melt, which then cools down and reaches thermodynamic conditions favorable for nucleation for a limited time.
+In homogeneous regions, this time may not be sufficient to overcome the high nucleation barrier, so the system fails to form a critical nucleus and instead cools into a non-crystalline, glassy state.
+In contrast, interfacial or porous regions, owing to their lower effective nucleation barriers, are more likely to initiate crystallization within this limited time.

-This framework aligns with our simulation results, where crystallization in homogeneous silica started more than twice as late as in porous systems, despite identical thermodynamic endpoints.
-It also explains our experimental finding that crystals preferentially emerge near interfaces, where local inhomogeneities enhance both energy localization and nucleation probability.

-In conclusion, this comparative study strongly supports the notion that initial structural inhomogeneities, particularly nanopores, play a crucial role in accelerating crystallization dynamics in laser-irradiated amorphous silica.
-They not only provide energetically favorable sites for nucleation but also facilitate local stress redistribution and energy dissipation that improve the thermodynamic pathway toward crystallization.
-These results highlight the importance of considering sub-nanometer scale features when modeling ultrafast phase transformations in disordered materials.
+Therefore, both our simulations and experiments show that local structural inhomogeneities enhance energy localization and increase the nucleation probability, thereby triggering phase transitions.